House of Fabergé: Unilever and licensing

 Lever Fabergé was formed in the UK early in 2001, through the merger of two long-established Unilever companies, Lever Brothers and Elida Fabergé.
 The new company Lever Fabergé owned hundreds of cosmetics, household and other brands, including Dove, Impulse, Sure, Lynx, Organics, Timotei, Signal, Persil, Comfort, Domestos, Surf, Sun, and Cif.
 This meant that the Lever Fabergé name appeared on a range of household products, from bleach to toiletries.

 In a complicated series of events of personal and professional vendettas between the Russian oligarch and Fabergé egg collector Viktor Vekselberg and his business partner Brian Gilbertson (the former CEO of Vekselberg's Siberian Urals Aluminium Company, or SUAL), the Fabergé brand changed hands several times.
-Gilbertson (who received a controversial package worth up to $38 million when he resigned from BHP-Billiton in 2003 after just six months as CEO) and Vekselberg had discussed starting an investment business together after Gilbertson was appointed CEO of SUAL.
-They set up an initial investment joint venture, a complex Cayman Islands structure to be funded by Renova Group and managed by Gilbertson.
-However, the plan went awry in 2006, as the joint venture negotiated to buy the Fabergé brand name from Unilever.
-Vekselberg (a collector of Fabergé Imperial eggs who owns nine of the jewel-encrusted creations, having acquired the Forbes family collection in 2004 for a reported US$100 million) insisted that one of his companies (as opposed to the joint venture) get title to the brand.
-However, the benefits of reviving the brand would stay within the joint venture fund.
-In 2004, Vekselberg had purchased the most extensive Fabergé collection in existence from the Forbes family (for 50 million pounds) shortly before it was to be sold at auction, leaving him with the most extensive Fabergé jewellery collection but not with the Fabergé brand name.
+Gilbertson received a controversial package worth up to $38 million when he resigned from BHP-Billiton in 2003 and Vekselberg had discussed starting an investment business together after Gilbertson was appointed CEO of SUAL.
+They set up a joint venture funded by Renova Group managed by Gilbertson.
+However, the plan went awry in 2006 when they tried to negotiate to buy the Fabergé brand name from Unilever.

+Vekselberg, a collector of at least nine Fabergé Imperial eggs, acquired the Malcolm Forbes collection in 2004 for a reported US$100 million.
+He insisted one of his companies get title to the brand while the benefits of reviving the brand would stay within the joint venture fund.He had most extensive Fabergé jewellery collection but not the Fabergé brand name or company.